Introduction: Project Ideas to Organize Your Garage Workshop

 Step 14: Install Vise

-I bought a basic woodworking vise (this Shop Fox one) to attach to my table.
+I bought a basic woodworking vise (a Shop Fox one) to attach to my table.

 Rather than try to fasten it to the particle board interior of the door-table top with lag bolts from underneath (the typical manner for mounting to a solid wood workbench), I opted to bolt it fully through the table top.